University of Toronto

 Lightning Talks

 Each day features a round of rapid-fire 1-minute lightning talks from early-career researchers — one for each poster — held just before lunch as a preview of the day's posters.
-Submission details are provided to registered participants.
+See the Posters & Lightning Talks section for the full lineup.

 Poster Session

 Every lightning talk has an accompanying poster, with a dedicated viewing session right after lunch each day (and posters up through the midday break).
-We encourage all participants to present.
-Format details are provided to registered participants.
+Poster boards are 6 ft × 3 ft, so posters must be landscape (A1 landscape recommended).
+See the Posters & Lightning Talks section for who's presenting and full format details.

 Sponsors & Host Organizations